faizasiddiqui33/ShakerSort/readme.txt

 Before calling the descending order sort function, a timer is started and stopped.
 Then again time taken is calculated and reported.

-Swapping of numbers for sorting is done with the help of a separate function -> swap() which calls the function by reference
+Swapping of numbers for sorting is done with the help of a separate function -> swapp() which calls the function by reference